jsa4000/Getting-Started-MongoDB/01_Installation.md

 ## Install On Windows

-To install the MongoDB on windows, first download the latest release of MongoDB from http://www.mongodb.org/downloads Make sure you get correct version of MongoDB depending upon your windows version.
+- To install the MongoDB on windows, first download the latest release of MongoDB from http://www.mongodb.org/downloads Make sure you get correct version of MongoDB depending upon your windows version.
 To get your windows version open command prompt and execute following command.

 	C:\>wmic os get osarchitecture
 	OSArchitecture
 	64-bit
 	C:\>

  > 32-bit versions of MongoDB only support databases smaller than 2GB and suitable only for testing and evaluation purposes.

-Now extract your downloaded file to c:\ drive or any other location.
+- Now extract your downloaded file to c:\ drive or any other location.
 Make sure name of the extracted folder is mongodb-win32-i386-[version] or mongodb-win32-x86_64-[version].
-Here [version] is the version of MongoDB download.

-Now open command prompt and run the following command
+- Now open command prompt and run the following command

 	C:\>move mongodb-win64-* mongodb
 	   1 dir(s) moved.
 	C:\>

  In case you have extracted the mongodb at different location, then go to that path by using command cd FOOLDER/DIR and now run the above given process.

  MongoDB requires a data folder to store its files.
 The default location for the MongoDB data directory is c:\data\db.
 So you need to create this folder using the Command Prompt.
 Execute the following command sequence.

  	C:\>md data
  	C:\md data\db

  If you have install the MongoDB at different location, then you need to specify any alternate path for \data\db by setting the path dbpath in mongod.exe.
 For the same issue following commands.

-In command prompt navigate to the bin directory present into the mongodb installation folder.
+- In command prompt navigate to the bin directory present into the mongodb installation folder.
 Suppose my installation folder is D:\setup\mongodb

  	C:\Users\XYZ>d:
  	D:\>cd "setup"
  	D:\setup>cd mongodb
  	D:\setup\mongodb>cd bin
  	D:\setup\mongodb\bin>mongod.exe --dbpath "d:\setup\mongodb\data"

  This will show waiting for connections message on the console output indicates that the mongod.exe process is running successfully.

-Now to run the mongodb you need to open another command prompt and issue the following command.
+- Now to run the mongodb you need to open another command prompt and issue the following command.

 	D:\setup\mongodb\bin>mongo.exe
 	MongoDB shell version: 2.4.6